Nimzi-kp/fivem-RadeemCode/README.md

 ## Support

-For support, please contact the developer through the FiveM forums or Discord.
+For support, please contact the developer through the Discord.